December 02, 2011

 That being said, I can not wait until my theater goes all digital.
 Why is that you ask?
 Why the contradiction?
 Well, I will tell you.

-Quite simply, I am tired of watching movies in the theater that are completely off center.
-And for whatever reason, whatever the difference, this doesn't seem to happen with the digital projectors.
 I am assuming that running a film projector properly is a highly skilled position.
-I don't know much about it at all, but I get the impression it requires a lot of skill to do it right and is becoming a lost art.
+I don’t know much about it at all, but I get the impression it requires a lot of skill to do it right and is becoming a lost art.
 But the theaters near me have decided that they are not investing in this art anymore.

 There is probably some goofy sixteen year old kid running the projector, and this problem would be easily solved if someone, ANYONE, would actually look at the screen after they hit play, but they don't.
 I hate when the theater manager tells me that it's not off center and they just forgot to put the bottom plate up.
 Really.
 It's just the bottom plate?
 Then why are the subtitles projected below the screen?